 Early Christian Types

-Christianity, while evident, is obscure.
-It has provoked many scholarly
+The first type to refer to Christianity was struck in 327-328 under Constantine (307-337), but its reference to Christianity, while evident, is obscure.
+It has provoked many scholarly articles.

 This coin: 18 mm.
 2.99 grams.

 Head of Constantine right, laureate.

 Reverse: SPES PVBLIC across the field with A in the lower left field,

 with three dots on the vexillum (flag-like object), planted in a serpent with head downward.

 CONS (indicating the mint of Constantinople) in exergue.

 RIC Constantinople 19